Welcome, We Are Glad You’re Here!

 Will Koehler, PhD, LCSW – Interim Program Director: Will (he/they) is owner of Journey to a Trauma Informed Life and Executive Director of Journey: Healing Together.
 Will is serving as Interim PD for the fall to support the wonderful Youth Advocates, Q+ Youth and those who love them.
 He specializes in treatment of PTSD and other traumatic stress disorders and educating about LGBTQ+ and other issues of diversity throughout the region.

-Angel Spraggins, LPC – LGBTQ+ Youth Advocate: Angel joined our team while receiving supervision to become a Licensed Professional Counselor here at Journey to a Trauma Informed Life who provides culturally-competent, trauma-informed mental health care at Journey to a Trauma Informed Life.
+Angel Spraggins, LPC – LGBTQ+ Youth Advocate: Angel is a Licensed Professional Counselor here at Journey to a Trauma Informed Life who provides culturally-competent, trauma-informed mental health care at Journey to a Trauma Informed Life.
 Angel is Co-Chair of Journey: Healing Together.
 She is also an active member of Erie’s Black Wall Street.
-All this while working at the Office of Vocational Rehabilitation.
-Pictured below, right.

 Eric Reiche, MA, ATR-P – LGBTQ+ Youth Advocate: Eric is a clinical mental health and art therapist experienced in working with Transgender and Gender-Expansive individuals with anxiety disorders, addiction, and trauma.
 Eric has experience conducting art therapy groups, open studios, and wellness groups both in virtual and in-person.
 Eric is an active member of the counseling society SAIGE (Society for Sexual, Affectional, Intersex, and Gender Expansive Identities), The American Counseling Association, and American Art Therapy Association.